ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 [When inputs are missing](./DETECTOR_TAXONOMY.md#when-inputs-are-missing).
-In this category `PixelatedVideoDetector`, `ChoppyVideoDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector` set it — the last two gained it in 4.10.0. `InventedSpeechDetector` was the case the flag was written for: a browser omitting `silentConcealedSamples` used to silence the detector permanently and invisibly. `AVDesyncPlayoutDetector` is the case that makes it unavoidable, because for that class silence is the *normal* state on much of a fleet — no pairing declared, or no `estimatedPlayoutTimestamp` — and a detector that is usually dark and never says so is worse than no detector at all.
+In this category `PixelatedVideoDetector`, `ChoppyVideoDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector` set it — the last two gained it in 4.9.0. `InventedSpeechDetector` was the case the flag was written for: a browser omitting `silentConcealedSamples` used to silence the detector permanently and invisibly. `AVDesyncPlayoutDetector` is the case that makes it unavoidable, because for that class silence is the *normal* state on much of a fleet — no pairing declared, or no `estimatedPlayoutTimestamp` — and a detector that is usually dark and never says so is worse than no detector at all.
-`FrozenVideoTrackDetector` and `JitterBufferStressDetector` still return quietly when their counters are missing, so a browser that omits `jitterBufferTargetDelay` produces a permanently, invisibly silent detector — and a fleet dashboard counting issues reads that as a healthy session.
+`InboundVideoFlowStateDetector` and `JitterBufferStressDetector` still return quietly when their counters are missing, so a browser that omits `jitterBufferTargetDelay` produces a permanently, invisibly silent detector — and a fleet dashboard counting issues reads that as a healthy session.
 Extending the